mvolkmann/blog/src/gift-track.md

 you will be prompted to make an in-app purchase which enables tracking gifts for an unlimited number of people and occasions.

+## Contact Information

+To contact the developer of this application, send email to
+<a href="mailto:r.mark.volkmann@gmail.com">R. Mark Volkmann</a>.

 ## Deleting Data

 To delete a person, occasion, or gift, swipe left